 Miami is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The population of Miami is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.23% of adults in Miami have a bachelor's degree or even advanced degree.
+The citizens of Miami are very well educated compared to the average community in the nation: 34.23% of adults in Miami have a bachelor's degree or even advanced degree.

 Miami is an extremely ethnically-diverse city.
 The people who call Miami home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Miami, accounting for 72.26% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Miami residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Miami include Haitian, Italian, German, Irish, and English.